-The village is a small Chinese cultural site tucked away on the country outskirts of Pai/Mae Ha Song but easily reached 45 minutes by motorbike.
-I had heard about this place from Graham on the bus over and wasn’t sure to expect.
-Surprisingly, the village doesn’t have the look or feel of a traditional village.
-There’s actually nothing historical about the place other than the Chinese souvenirs they sell.
+The village is a small Chinese cultural site tucked away on the country outskirts of Pai.
+It is easily reached 45 minutes by motorbike on your way to the Morpeng Waterfalls.
+I was recommended to this place from another traveller, Graham on the bus from Chiang Mai and wasn’t sure to expect.

 Pai Chinese Village (aka Santichon Village) is a commercial park

 Santichon Village (more favorably referred by locals as Pai Chinese village) was once a settlement for Chinese who escaped the Mao regime.
 It’s said that the local culture was once a mixture of Yunnan Chinese and Thai.